marita30/CV/README.md

 ## About

 Recently I had a first world experience traveling to london and my first one outside of my country where my principal goal was to learn english.
 At that moment I was studing Science Computer at the [National university of engineering](www.uni.edu.ni), so I had an IT background already.
 Being in London I saw the importance of step up my knowledge as a software engineer so I decide to roll up into the [Makers online bootcamp](https://makers.tech) Which is based in 16 intensive week of coding.
-Then I have been specializing as a frontend developer taken online course and creating personal project to keep my skills up to date with the latest technologies while I found my first job opportunity
+Then I have been specializing as a frontend developer taken online courses and creating personal project to keep my skills up to date with the latest technologies while I found my first job opportunity

 Also You can find more details about my personal projects at [Sourcerer](https://sourcerer.io/marita30).